KRShea/KRShea.github.io/_posts/2024-04-30-making_costco_analysis.md

 This project was very experimental and I really didn’t know how well everything would work out when I first started.
 If I could go back would I do it in Power BI again?
 Yes, but only because of everything I've learned.
 I feel like I leveled up my visualization skills 5 times while working on this project, I also learned a few new things in Power BI.

 My personal Power BI Pro license is costing me $10 a month though which I need to publish the report to web, a small sum, but if I had produced this 100% in Vega and html/css while hosting the data on github I'd pay nothing out of pocket.
 Alternately if I had used Tableau public, I'd also be paying nothing out of pocket, though I am not sure everything I've done can be accomplished in Tableau.
-Microsoft should really offer something similar to Tableau Public.
+Microsoft should really offer something similar to Tableau public.

-I could probably write a book about everything I've learned about Vega, Power BI (and Costco) over the last 4 months.
+I could probably write a book about everything I've learned about Vega, Power BI, and Costco over the last 4 months.
 This article will touch on the creation of the key visuals and a few Power Bi techniques used in my Costco article and visual demographic analysis.

 ## Interactive globe